zongyz/react-sortablejs/README.md

 ### id, className, style

-Thes are all defaults DOM attributes.
+These are all defaults DOM attributes.
 Nothing special here.

 ### list